Stronger (Kelly Clarkson album): Commercial performance

 On its first week of release in the United Kingdom, Stronger sold 29,233 copies, enough for it to debut at number 5 in the UK Albums Chart, the album's release also helped lead single "Mr Know It All" ascend from six to four, with 53,307 in sales, becoming her second highest charting single there ahead of "Since U Been Gone" and behind "My Life Would Suck Without You."
 In Australia, the album debuted at number three in the ARIA Charts, which was lower than All I Ever Wanted but higher than My December.
 In the United States, the album debuted at number two on the Billboard 200 chart with 163,000 copies sold, making it the second time Clarkson debuted at the second spot on the chart, the first being My December in 2007.
 It also became her fifth consecutive album to debut in the top three.
-Although Stronger became Clarkson's lowest first-week total after All I Ever Wanted, which debuted with 255,000 copies in 2009, week-to-week commercial performance of Stronger was better than its predecessor.
+Although Stronger had Clarkson's lowest first-week total and marked a drop from All I Ever Wanted, which debuted with 255,000 copies in 2009, its week-to-week commercial performance was better than that of its predecessor.
 Billboard editor Keith Caulfield predicted that Stronger would surpass All I Ever Wanted and My December in sales.
 As of September 2012, the album has been certified platinum in the United States, denoting shipments of one million copies and sold over 200,000 copies in the United Kingdom, becoming her second most successful album there after Breakaway, which sold over 1,500,000 copies.
 As of September 2017, Stronger has sold 1,129,000 copies in the United States.

 Upon the release of Stronger, the song "I Forgive You" debuted and peaked at number 48 on South Korea's Gaon Chart, and on the International Gaon Chart it debuted and peaked at number one.
 Other songs debuted on the same chart as follows: "You Love Me" (#46), "Hello" (#47), "Dark Side" (#48), "Breaking Your Own Heart" (#49), "Standing in Front of You" (#50), "Honestly" (#51), "Einstein" (#53), "Let Me Down" (#61), "You Can't Win" (#63) and "The War Is Over" (#65).